Safety Performance Monitoring in Aviation SMS

 Your accountable executive is also responsible for regularly reviewing organizational safety performance.
-Whenever shortcomings or substandard safety performance is detected, it is the accountable executive's responsibility to do whatever is necessary to correct these deficiencies.
+Whenever shortcomings or substandard safety performance are detected, it is the accountable executive's responsibility to do whatever is necessary to correct these deficiencies.

 In a nutshell, safety is not the safety manager's problem, it is the accountable executive's responsibility and this is not a responsibility that can be pushed onto another manager.
-Therefore, accountable executives must play an active role in:
+Therefore, accountable executives must play an active role in

 - Safety meetings;